-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development HEALTHY STRONG Continue to grow and develop at a slower rate than before but relatively steady with growth spurts.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development HEALTHY STRONG WELL- ADJUSTED Continue to grow and develop at a slower rate than before but relatively steady with growth spurts.
 Demonstrate greater motor coordination and control in fine motor skills e.g. plaiting and writing, as well as gross motor skills such as balancing, running and jumping.
 Demonstrate improved competencies in throwing and catching a ball, as well as skills that require following instructions such as dancing and swimming.
 Enjoy increasingly better health fewer illnesses and infections.
 Demonstrate clear evidence of right or left-handedness.
 Will practice to improve a chosen skill or talent e.g. a sport or musical instrument.
 Judge appropriate socially acceptable behaviours (anger, frustration affection, enthusiasm); display a sense of right and wrong.
 Show dislike for competition; might become upset or "cheat" to avoid losing.
 Take initiative and start a task on their own.
 Express their ability or inability to do things.
 Accept consequences and are accountable for their own actions and behaviours.
 Provide age-appropriate, safe equipment (e.g. balls, bats, jump ropes, hoops, balance beams, ladders, climbing structures) and play spaces for children to play freely and participate in organized games and sports.
 Provide places indoor and /or outdoor for quiet activity and reflection or nature study.
 Provide materials to refine fine motor skills, e.g. puzzles, sewing braiding, writing, drawing, stringing etc. Plan opportunities for children to actively participate in motor development activities, games, sports, recreation or dance.
 Assist children in acquiring and refining their physical skills.

 MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development HEALTHY Take pride in being independent and in looking after most of their personal needs.
 Cooperate as a member of a team and participate better in team sports and group activities.
-Show eagerness to please adults and copy the behaviour Display better physical coordination e.g., adept at walking on a balance beam, catching &amp; throwing a ball, manoeuvring curves, etc. Engage in increasingly complex gross motor tasks and organized games &amp; activities such as rounders, cricket, ring games etc. Support, supervise and monitor children's engagement in physical activity.
+Show eagerness to please adults and copy the behaviour of those they admire.
+Maintain strong interest in pretend play and then trying things out for real.
+Display better physical coordination e.g., adept at walking on a balance beam, catching &amp; throwing a ball, manoeuvring curves, etc. Engage in increasingly complex gross motor tasks and organized games &amp; activities such as rounders, cricket, ring games etc. Carry out with accuracy, fine motor activities requiring handeye coordination e.g., cutting with scissors, etching, paper weaving.
+Support, supervise and monitor children's engagement in physical activity.
 Ensure that playground equipment is designed to conform to recognized standards for the protection of children's health and safety and are consistently monitored and maintained by adults.
-STRONG Maintain strong interest in pretend play and then trying things out for real.
-Carry out with accuracy, fine motor activities requiring hand- eye coordination e.g., cutting with scissors, etching, paper weaving.
-Use a variety of ways of flex- ibly grouping children to allow them to work and play with others.
+Use a variety of ways of flexibly grouping children to allow them to work and play with others.
 WELL- ADJUSTED Show more interest in toilet humour and in their own genitals.
 Questions about reproduction, sexual intercourse and gender matters are common.
 Form friendships even though these might last for brief periods only.
 Paint, colour and write in a restricted or controlled space.
 Write legibly (alignment, formation and spacing are much improved).
 Create drawings with some detail, including people and houses.
 Include group/team games as a teaching strategy.
-Allow all children to have a chance at being class- room monitor and to experi- ence carrying out a variety of responsibilities.
+Allow all children to have a chance at being classroom monitor and to experience carrying out a variety of responsibilities.
 A daily or weekly roster works well for this.